Breadalbane railway station: Freight

-Breadalbane was the centre of freight loading for the much of the local region with peaks and troughs in the quantity of freight passing through with Wheat, Fruit such as cherries, cattle and sheep, wood, iron ore being in large quantities.
+Breadalbane was the centre of freight loading for much of the local region with peaks and troughs in the quantity of freight passing through with Wheat, Fruit such as cherries, cattle and sheep, wood, iron ore being in large quantities.
 Locals felt these continued quantities of freight necessitated the construction of a weighbridge and crane at the station.
 The issue of the construction of a weighbridge was revisited again in 1921, and 1922 without success.

 On 26 October 1882, a local wrote of the insufficient staff at the station for assisting them in processing their freight.
 The locals notes that the station could benefit from additional staff during the good seasons.
 This was to be a recurring issue.

 On 10 September 1947, the issue of the poor state of the trucking yards was raised at the meeting of the Goulburn Pastures Protection Board.
 It was stated that, “cattle had broken from the yards recently and had gone on to the road.”
 The Railway Department acknowledge that the while yards can be inconvenient at times, “it was considered that they were reasonable to meet requirements.”